ProjectsByJackHe/recursion-visualizer/README.md

 # This project is no longer being maintained!

-As Server hosting fees started racking up due to many many infinite recurisive loops being submitted to what is more or less a hackathon project, I decided it was better to just pull the plug.
+As Server hosting fees started racking up due to many many infinite recursive loops being submitted to what is more or less a hackathon project, I decided it was better to just pull the plug.
 Sorry :(

 # Recursion Visualizer